andrew-d/enkil/README.md

 Why "Enkil"?
 -----------

-Enkil (also known as Enkil) is named after the Sumerian god of mischief, water, crafts, intelligence and creation.
+Enkil (also known as Enki) is named after the Sumerian god of mischief, water, crafts, intelligence and creation.
 His symbol was the double-helix snake, and his name can be translated as "Lord of the Earth".
 See the [Wikipedia page](http://en.wikipedia.org/wiki/Enki) for more information.

 Author